Sydney-Informatics-Hub/intro-git/notebooks/08_collab.md

-If you choose to clone without the clone path (`~/Desktop/bob-mean`) specified at the end, you will clone inside your own planets folder!
+If you choose to clone without the clone path (`~/Desktop/bob-mean`) specified at the end, you will clone inside your own mean folder!
 Make sure to navigate to the `Desktop` folder first.

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)